zhangyuo/zhangyuo.github.io/content/authors/admin/_index.md

 ---

-**Yu Zhang** is a PhD student in the department of Computer Science at Aalborg University, supervised by [Prof. Arijit Khan](https://homes.cs.aau.dk/~Arijit/index.html).
+**Yu Zhang** is a PhD student in the department of Computer Science at Aalborg University, supervised by [Prof. Arijit Khan](https://homes.cs.aau.dk/~Arijit/index.html) and [Prof. Sean Bin Yang](https://scholar.google.com/citations?user=oIYY6AQAAAAJ&hl=en).
 His research explores **graph neural network explainability** and **interpretable deep learning**, aiming to enhance transparency, accountability, and trust in real-world AI systems.

 Yu amassed extensive experience across the **internet, finance, and energy sectors**.
 As a senior AI algorithm engineer and technology manager at the **State Power Investment Corporation**, he led development of **award-winning AI platforms** deployed in over **1,000 power plants**.
 Holder of **10+ patents and publications**, he is committed to bridging **cutting-edge research and large-scale applications**, fostering innovation at the intersection of **AI+X and intelligent systems**.